radimurban/web-server-in-java/readme.md

 Now we need to figure out a way how to parse the JSON file and create the Configuration object .
 This is a pretty complicated step (at least if you're doing this for the first time).

 ### Parsing JSON in Java
-To keep the dependencies in order, we'll use [Maven](https://maven.apache.org/) and for the actual parsing the Jackson library which can be used for parsing and generating JSON files.
+I will create the entire project as a [Maven](https://maven.apache.org/) project and for the actual parsing the Jackson library which can be used for parsing and generating JSON files.
 It has an Object Mapper class that can process JSON files and create Java objects out of them, which is exactly what we need.

 In order to use the Jackson library, we need to define the dependencies (Maven files need to be in our class-path).
 #### Defining the dependencies